wantwotree23/HHA504_mysql_vm_vs_managed/docs/setup_notes_managed.md

 ## Roadblocks
 1. Initially tried using the connection name to connect to the database externally.
 However, found the public IP and used that to connect to the database.

+## Time to setup
+It took about 10 minutes for the overall creation of the database, connecting to the python script, and running a query to check if the script worked properly.